Posted on 02 Aug 2016 22:09

 The original Gerard Trap Bar went out of production for a while due to legal disputes over licensing, bars made to the original design are now being offered, except with the addition of zinc plating.
 As the manufacturers say, there are some very cheap trap (or hex) bars on the market made with low quality steel and crappy chrome plating that will chip off (and the steel will rust).
 However, it is not true that there are NOT other quality options on the market.

 One thing to consider in purchasing a trap bar is whether you can use it in a rack.
 For example, you can use a trap bar for overhead pressing, and being able to place it in a rack would be very helpful.
 Kelso also writes about something called bench shrugs, for which a rack would be useful.
 The Pain Factory makes a very high quality trap bar that is rackable.
-You can even order custom length loading sleeves if your a real gorilla.
+You can even order custom length loading sleeves if you're a real gorilla.

 For most home use, consider the weight capacity as well as the durability of the finish.
 If you plan to deadlift with your trap bar, you might move past the weight capacity of lower-end bars at around 400lbs, more quickly than you think.
 As well, a bar with loading sleeves that are too short, so that you don't have rooms for all the plates you're going to want to put on, will quickly become almost worthless for your deadlifts.